elastic/elasticsearch-hadoop/CONTRIBUTING.md

 Please read the [contributing guidelines][] which explains in detail how contribute to Elasticsearch.
 The _short_ version is given below:

+# For questions, please use the forum not the issue tracker

+If you need help and have questions, please use the [forums](https://discuss.elastic.co/c/elasticsearch-and-hadoop) to ask questions.
+If on the other hand the code does not behave appropriately and you bumped into an error, use the issue tracker.

 # Check the issue tracker

 If you have a bug fix or new feature that you would like to contribute to Elasticsearch, please [find or open an issue][] about it first.
 Talk about what you would like to do.